 Roasted vegetables are fantastic as a side dish to the main event.
-Better yet, you can turn them into main dish as a grain bowl with rice, quinoa, or another whole grain.
-Bowls are super simple, customizable, and work for lunch or dinner.
+Better yet, you can turn them into main dish as a vegetable bowl with rice, quinoa, or another whole grain.
+Vegetarian grain bowls like this one are super simple, customizable, and work for lunch or dinner.
 Leftovers save well for meals a few days later.
 While neither Alex nor I grew up eating this kind of meal, it’s now one of our favorites since it is flexible, tasty, and easy to put together.

 - Preheat your oven to 450F.
 Roasting at very high heat makes the vegetables tender on the inside and slightly charred on the outside.

 - Chop the vegetables into bite-sized pieces, then mix them with olive oil, kosher salt, and black pepper.
 If desired, sprinkle with some spices.
 Many times, we add some minced garlic to most of our roasted vegetables for optimal flavor.